Barnie-datajournalist/drugassignment/documents/readme.md

 Interrogate data by using pivot tables.
 Decide the story.

-Interview protagnonists - case studies, experts and those in authority.
+Find and interview protagnonists - case studies, experts and those in authority.
 If you want to make a campaign, decide early on who might help you e.g. MPs and influencers.

 Give the police and Home Office the right to respond.